Elevé Cosmetic Surgery logo

 Why lipedema is so often missed

-Most medical schools dedicate very little time to lipedema.
-Patients are often told for a decade or longer that their body shape is the result of poor diet, lack of exercise, or "genetics" — without anyone naming the actual condition.
-The pattern is depressingly familiar: a woman gains lower-body weight during puberty, tries every diet through her twenties, develops painful, bruise-prone legs in her thirties, and finally hears the word "lipedema" from a specialist in her forties or fifties.
-Earlier recognition matters, because conservative care and lymph-sparing surgery are most effective before stage 3.
+Most medical schools spend very little time on lipedema.
+You may be told for a decade or longer that your body shape is the result of poor diet, lack of exercise, or "genetics" — without anyone naming the actual condition.
+The pattern is familiar.
+You gain lower-body weight during puberty.
+You try every diet through your twenties.
+You develop painful, bruise-prone legs in your thirties.
+You finally hear the word "lipedema" from a specialist in your forties.
+Earlier recognition matters, because conservative care and lymph-sparing surgery work best before stage 3.

 What Is Cellulite?